-G1.
+- G1.
 Know your ROBOT setup.
-When placed on the FIELD for a MATCH, each ROBOT must be:

-- A. in compliance with all ROBOT rules, i.e. has passed Inspection (for exceptions regarding Practice MATCHES, see Inspection & Eligibility Rules), - B. the only team-provided item left on the FIELD by the DRIVE TEAM, - C. confined to its STARTING CONFIGURATION, - D. positioned such that its BUMPERS are intersecting the infinite vertical volume created by the corresponding ALLIANCE'S INITIATION LINE, and - E. fully and solely supporting not more than three (3) POWER CELLS (as described in Setup.)
+When placed on the FIELD for a MATCH, each ROBOT must be: - A. in compliance with all ROBOT rules, i.e. has passed Inspection, - B. the only team-provided item left on the FIELD by the DRIVE TEAM, - C. confined to its STARTING CONFIGURATION, - positioned such that its BUMPERS are intersecting the infinite vertical volume created by the corresponding ALLIANCE'S INITIATION LINE, and - E. fully and solely supporting not more than three (3) POWER CELLS (as described in Setup.)